Busy agenda ahead for elected members to discuss when House opens Monday

-Premier Kathy Dunderdale speaks to the media following question period at the House of Assembly Thursday afternoon. — Photo by Keith Gosse/The Telegram
+Premier Kathy Dunderdale speaking to the media. — Photo by Keith Gosse/The Telegram

 The governing PC Party is saying it’s going to be a busy month in the legislature, and it won’t all be about Muskrat Falls.